 Two New York chiropractors were indicted for their alleged roles in a multi-million-dollar healthcare fraud scheme.
 According to the indictment, the chiropractors billed Medicare and private insurance companies for millions of dollars’ worth of services that were not medically necessary and that were never provided.
 The chiropractors allegedly performed acupuncture services on most of their patients and then used these patients’ personal information to fraudulently bill for services such as physical therapy and diagnostic testing.

 The chiropractors are also alleged to have established numerous phony clinics in order to avoid tipping off federal authorities as to the vast number of patients they were “treating” at their one clinic.
 As a result of the scheme, the indictment alleges that the chiropractors fraudulently billed Medicare and various private insurance companies more than $80 million.

-Are you facing federal health care fraud allegations?
+Are you facing federal healthcare fraud allegations?
 Are you concerned that your practice’s or business’s compliance efforts may be inadequate?
-To discuss your situation with a senior attorney on our federal health care fraud defense team, call 214-692-2171 or request a free case assessment online now.
+We represent clients in need of qui tam defense, involved in False Claim Act investigation, facing federal criminal charges, and in other legal matters.
+To discuss your situation with a senior attorney on our federal healthcare fraud defense team, call 888-680-1745 or request a free case assessment online now.